 - Carry out performance evaluations and appraisals.

-- Carry out maintenance activities based on preventive maintenance and predictive maintenance initiatives.
+- Carry out maintenance activities based on preventive maintenance programs and predictive maintenance initiatives.

 - Coordinate outside activities, such as inspections, ensuring safety protocols are met, and project management.